Microsoft's Surface Duo could be revolutionary, or a two-screen disaster phone

 Turns out that wasn't the end of Microsoft's phone ambitions.
 Around the time the company was writing off Nokia, a team inside Microsoft was hatching a plan to create a new device, one that would straddle what a phone and tablet could be and finally give Microsoft relevance in the half-trillion dollar global smartphone market, dominated by Samsung, Apple and Huawei.

-The result is the Surface Duo, a $1,399, 8.8-ouncesmartphone-ish device with two 5.6-inch screens that come together to form a larger display with a hinged seam down the center.
+The result is the Surface Duo, a $1,399 smartphone-ish device that weighs 8.8 ounces and features two 5.6-inch screens that come together to form a larger display with a hinged seam down the center.
 The design allows it to lay unfolded, flat on a table.
 You can also set it up like a tent, with the two screens facing outward.
 You can hold it open like a book, with the two screens facing inward.
 And you can close it like a clamshell.
-Microsoft's approach runs counter to other foldable devices released this year, including Samsung's Galaxy Z Fold 2, which Samsung hasn't revealed the price of.
-That device is built around a single 7.6-inch interior screen that bends when closed.
+Microsoft's approach runs counter to other foldable devices released this year, including the Galaxy Z Fold 2, which Samsung hasn't revealed the price of yet.
+Samsung's device is built around a single 7.6-inch interior screen that bends when closed.

-"We just have a belief there's a new category here," Panos Panay, Microsoft's Chief Product Officer and Surface head, explained to me in an interview last week about Microsoft's unique design.
+"We just have a belief there's a new category here," Panos Panay, Microsoft's chief product officer and Surface head, told me in an interview last week about Microsoft's unique design.
 "We know how much more productive people are on two monitors."

 The other thing that makes the Surface Duo unusual is that it's not powered by Microsoft's Windows software for PCs, or its mobile software that was discontinued in 2017.
 Instead, it runs on a modified version of Google's Android, the software used by pretty much every smartphone or tablet that doesn't come from Apple.
 Also notable is that the Surface Duo -- unlike the Samsung's Galaxy Z Fold 2 -- doesn't support next-generation 5G wireless technology.
 Microsoft said it opted to skip 5G as part of a trade-off to save battery life and allow the device to be only 4.8 millimeters thick when open (less than the iPad Pro's 5.9 millimeters).
 When closed, the two screens stack on one another, making the Surface Duo's thickness 9.9 millimeters -- or less than half an inch.